 A cuboid (or rectangular prism) is a 3D shape made up of six rectangular faces.
 We can use different methods to calculate the volume of a cuboid and the surface area of a cuboid.
 A cube is a special cuboid where all of the side lengths are equal and all of the faces are squares.

 To find the volume of a cube or cuboid we use the following formula: volume of a cuboid = length x width x height.
 This is another way of writing the formula for the volume of prisms, where width x height is the area of the cross-section of the cuboid, so the volume of a cuboid is the area of the cross-section x length.

 To find the surface area of the cuboid we find the area of each face and add them together to calculate the total surface area.
 In order to find the total surface area of a cube we only need to find the area of one of the faces and then multiply it by 6 because each of the 6 faces of a cube is the same.
 Surface area is measured in units squared.

-Looking forward, students can then progress to additional geometry worksheets, for example a how to work out perimeter worksheet or a 3D shapes worksheet.
+Looking forward, students can then progress to additional 3D shapes worksheets and more geometry worksheets, for example an angles in polygons worksheet or how to calculate volume worksheet.

 There will be students in your class who require individual attention to help them succeed in their maths GCSEs.
 In a class of 30, it’s not always easy to provide.

 Help your students feel confident with exam-style questions and the strategies they’ll need to answer them correctly with our dedicated GCSE maths revision programme.

 Lessons are selected to provide support where each student needs it most, and specially-trained GCSE maths tutors adapt the pitch and pace of each lesson.
 This ensures a personalised revision programme that raises grades and boosts confidence.